 - Select 'OAuth2' from the Authentication dropdown list.

 - Next, you'll have to enter credentials for the Google Translate node.
 You can find out how to enter credentials for this node here.

 - Select 'DE' from the Translate To dropdown list.
 DE is the language code for German.
 You can refer to Language Support to view the list of all supported languages and their corresponding language codes.

-- Click on Execute Node to run the node.
+- Click on Test step to run the node.